microsoft/pxt/docs/blog/github-packages.md

 **Posted on August 1, 2018 by [mmoskal](https://github.com/mmoskal)**

-MakeCode is a platform with an easy level of entry, even for middle-schoolers, but with quite a high limit on creativity and complexity available to advanced users for writing programs in [TypeScript](https://www.typescriptlang.org/).
+MakeCode is a platform with an easy level of entry, even for middle-schoolers, but allowing nearly unlimited creativity and complexity available to advanced users for writing programs in [TypeScript](https://www.typescriptlang.org/).
 Our [subset of TypeScript](https://makecode.com/language) supports most of the regular language features of TypeScript, but can be efficiently compiled to run on extremely resource constrained devices like the micro:bit (your phone literally has a _million times_ more available memory than a micro:bit!).
 In fact, most of the runtime libraries in our editors are implemented in Static TypeScript including all of the defined blocks.
 We also pack a [full-featured Monaco text editor](https://makecode.com/js/editor) into our web app.

 From the very beginning, we allowed extensions to our editor with [user-provided packages](https://makecode.com/packages/getting-started) hosted on GitHub.
 These packages can even introduce [their own user interface](https://makecode.com/packages/extensions) in the editor.
 Packages first need [approval](https://makecode.com/packages/approval) to surface in search but, unless they are banned, can be loaded without approval by providing an exact URL.